 Customize the colors to compliment the colors of your website.

 Sign in to your WordPress admin page, Click Pages > Add New.

-Paste the code in the page.
+Paste the code into the page.

 Add your title and hit submit.

-Fine Art America also has an auto post feature for Facebook and Twitter.
+Fine Art America also has an auto-post feature for Facebook and Twitter.

 The website widgets and Facebook widgets are only available with the paid membership.

 To set up the automatic post, sign in to your Fine Art America account, click Behind The Scenes, Scroll down the page to the Marketing section, and click Facebook Applications.

 There you will be able to link your Facebook and Twitter accounts to Fine Art America.